sendgrid/docs/content/docs/for-developers/sending-email/getting-started-with-transactional-emails.md

 ## 	How to send an Transactional Email

-Once your SendGrid account is setup, you have choices on how to send the emails to your users.
+Once your SendGrid account is set up, you have choices on how to send the emails to your users.

 1. Send [via SMTP]({{root_url}}/sending-email/getting-started-smtp/)
 2. Send [via API]({{root_url}}/api-reference)